- Environment & Conservation

 Seattle Public Utilities (SPU) and King County's Ship Canal Water Quality Project is a 2.7-mile, 18'10"-diameter tunnel that will capture and temporarily hold more than 29 million gallons of stormwater mixed with some sewage during heavy rains.
 When the storm passes, flows will be sent to the King County West Point Wastewater Treatment Plant in Magnolia.

 The Ship Canal Water Quality Project will be completing a number of projects in Ballard.
 These projects center on Seattle Public Utilities’ property at 24th and Shilshole avenues NW.
 To learn more about projects and activities in Ballard check out the latest project fact sheets and read below:

 The Ship Canal Water Quality Project includes the following projects and activities in Ballard:

 Ship Canal Water Quality pump station

-Site preparation and 24th Avenue NW pier construction is expected in 2017.
+Site preparation and 24th Avenue NW pier construction (Ballard Early Work) started in September 2018.
 The storage tunnel, pump station, and Shilshole pipe are currently in design.
 The site master plan and conveyance are in options analysis.

 The 24th Avenue NW Pier will provide pedestrian access to the waterfront and feature public art.
-The construction of the new pier will also remove creosote-treated wood pilings from Salmon Bay which will improve water quality and create a better fish habitat.
+The construction of the new pier will also remove creosote-treated wood pilings from Salmon Bay, which will improve water quality and create better fish habitat.